-Unless otherwise noted, the following items are the same for the Ishikawa Campus, the program for Working Professionals in Tokyo, and all Educational Programs.
+Unless otherwise noted, the following items are the same for the Ishikawa Campus, the Courses for working professionals (at Tokyo Satellite), and all Educational Programs.

 4.1 Formal lab assignment

 Students in the 5D programs will be assigned to the laboratory to which they were assigned in the master's program.
 The 3D program students will be assigned upon enrollment to the laboratory after consultation with the proposed supervisor prior to enrollment.